hypermodularity/hypermodularity.com/README.md

 # [HyperModularity](https://www.hypermodularity.com/)

-##  Modularized and decentralized architecture based on micro- and nano- services.

 Hypermodularity is an attractive principle for software and hardware architecture,

     e.g. by assembling a infrastructure of organisation from a large amount of elements